The M23 was supposed to head further into London, which is why today it starts at a very messy J7.

 In 1969, it was suggested that the new M23 would have services at Woodmansterne.
 However, little detail was established because the motorway was unlikely to be built "for many years".
 Another service area was considered near Shipley Bridge, but was ruled out for being too close to Woodmansterne.

 Later on, Woodmansterne was considered again, and "about eight months" was spent arguing the case for it.
+It was decided it should seat 600-800 people.
 Once the completion of the M23 had been cancelled permanently, the planned services disappeared too.

 Merstham and Hooley

 Meanwhile, the consultant's report for the road (which again makes it clear that you can't plan service stations in much detail until you are sure exactly what roads are being built where) did make two recommendations: